bahrus/be-assembling/README.md

 The consumer might want to switch the order of the first_name and last_name columns, add additional columns, etc.

 Defining a hierarchical structure of the light children is one approach.
-But this component (together with be-transplanted) supports an alternative:
+But this component (together with be-born, be-transplanted) supports an alternative:

 Make the markup look as follows: